Bajrangi Bhaijaan: Plot

 The documentary on YouTube goes viral and bigger news channels start covering the story.
 Eventually, people find out that Pawan is not a spy and is being held in prison for helping a little girl.
 Both Indian and Pakistani people give him all their support.
 But the Pakistani officials refuse to let him go.
 They torture him in prison, beating him up for hours, drowning him until his last breath, and starving him.
 Nawab then claps back with another video, this time on a bigger platform, asking people to gather at the border and ensure that Pawan reaches home safely.
 The plan works, and several people from both sides come to the border in crowds.
 Rasika and her family are also among the crowd, waiting for him to come home.
 Eventually, the officials have to back down.
-The crowd erupts chanting Pawan’s name as he crosses the border.
+The crowd erupts chanting Pawan's name as he crosses the border.
 Then, we see Munni among the crowd, waving her hands but unable to call him.
-All of a sudden, she shouts “Mama”, the name Pawan wanted her to call him when they first met.
+All of a sudden, she shouts "Mama", the name Pawan wanted her to call him when they first met.
 The crowd goes silent as she yells goodbye.
 Pawan turns around in shock.
-The movie ends as they run to each other and hug.
+The story ends as they run to each other and hug.